RockefellerArchiveCenter/archivematica-local/transferAndSetup.md

 ## Processing Configuration

 The processing configuration administration page of the dashboard allows users to configure the job decision points presented by Archivematica during transfer and ingest.
 This is set in the [administration tab](administration#processing-configuration).
-A processing congfiguration file can be included with a transfer that is ingested either via the Dashboard or the automated pipeline; if included, it will override the configuration set as the "default" in the dashboard.
+A processing congfiguration file can be included with a transfer that is ingested either via the Dashboard or the API; if included, it will override the configuration set as the "default" in the dashboard.
 To create a processing configuration file, download the processing configuration from the Dashboard, and include it as `processingMCP.xml` in the top-level directory of the transfer.

 ## Transfer Source